Over 11,000 five-star assets

 1.3 Versions of Unity

-1.3.b If you are unable to make your package compatible across Unity versions, you may upload your package using multiple versions of Unity.
-Alternatively, you may provide reasoning why an asset is not compatible with a specific version of Unity within the description text.
+1.3.b If you are unable to make your package compatible across Unity versions, you can upload your package using multiple versions of Unity.
+Alternatively, you can provide reasoning why an asset is not compatible with a specific version of Unity within the description text.
 For example:

 “Due to a bug in Unity 2021.1.4f1, [this asset or aspect of the asset] will not work.”

 1.4 Restrictive Content and Lite products

 1.4.a Submissions do not include any digital rights management (DRM), time restrictions, or functionality that restricts users from directly using content or features to their full extent, including registration, sign up, or paying extra costs (such as having a subscription-based payment system).
-Functionally necessary limitations, such as API throttling, are an exception, but they are disclosed transparently in the package description.
+Functionally necessary or third-party limitations, such as API throttling, are an exception, but they are disclosed transparently in the package description.

 1.4.b Packages do not include watermarks or otherwise obstruct the use of the product.

 1.5 Applications and Services

-1.5.a Until further notice, the Asset Store is not accepting any submissions that include executables (.exe, .apk, or other executables), embedded inside the package or as separate dependencies located in other websites.
+1.5.a Until further notice, the Asset Store is not accepting any submissions that include executables (for example, .exe, .apk, or other executables), embedded inside the package or as separate dependencies located in other websites.

-1.5.b If you are an online service such as a monetization service, ad-network, back-end hosting service, analytics system, decentralization solution (including Web3 technology), or other service where a variable amount of money changes hands after the user downloads your SDK or plugin, register your product as an Asset Store Service for it to be distributed on the Unity Asset Store.
+1.5.c If you are an online service such as a monetization service, ad-network, back-end hosting service, analytics system, decentralization solution (including Web3 technology), or other service where a variable amount of money changes hands after the user downloads your SDK or plugin, register your product as an Asset Store Service for it to be distributed on the Unity Asset Store.

 2. Product Content

 2.1 Content Organization

-2.1.a Packages are nested under a folder with either your publisher name or package name as the title.
+2.1.a Packages are nested under one "root" folder.
 Exceptions include assets in the folders outlined in the Special Folders and Script Compilation Order documentation (for example, "Gizmos" or "Editor Default Resources").